zainmo11/Java_APP/README.md

 1. **Loading and Parsing**: The tool allows users to load Simulink MDL files and parses them to extract the model information.

-2. **Hierarchical Model Structure**: The GUI presents the model components in a hierarchical structure, providing an organized view of the model's subsystems, blocks, and their relationships.

-3. **Connection Visualization**: The tool visualizes the connections between blocks, making it easier for users to understand the flow of data within the model.
+2. **Connection Visualization**: The tool visualizes the connections between blocks, making it easier for users to understand the flow of data within the model.

+### Features in devel`opment

+1. File modification using our GUI

+2. Add block functionality

 ## Usage